mp911de/CleanArchitecture/README.md

 These usecases can be accessed by REST or Web UI (JSF) and are persisted using JPA within an in-memory H2 Database (everything you need is included).

-This project does not meet highest clean code requirements, yet it is much cleaner than most applications in production.
-It's mainly intended to demonstrate how a clean architecture is built.
+This project demonstrates how to apply clean architecture patterns in a Multi-Module Maven/Java environment.
+These patterns are verified by real life projects.

 System requirements
 -------------------